updated September 17, 2018

 - Stance: Position your front foot toward the net post or the side fence.
 Your back foot is at an angle behind the front foot A line drawn from the middle toe to the heel of

 the front foot will hit the back foot in the arch.

-- Grip - you must use a continental or easter backhand grip to have an effective serve
+- Grip - you must use a continental or eastern backhand grip to have an effective serve

 - Ball toss - is really a ball lift; use your shoulder to lift the ball.
 The ball will leave your hand at about eye level

 - Swing path - the swing path for the serve, especially the 2nd serve is “Up and OUT” read more